 The purpose of mitigation is to identify measures that safeguard the environment and the community affected by the proposal.
 Mitigation is both a creative and practical phase of the EIA process.
-It seeks to find the best ways and means of avoiding, minimizing and remedying impacts.
-Mitigation measures must be translated into action in the correct way and at the right time, if they are to be successful.
+It seeks best ways and means of avoiding, minimizing and remedying impacts.
+Mitigation measures must be translated into action in right way and at the right time, if they are to be successful.
 This process is referred to as impact management and takes place during project implementation.
-A written plan should be prepared for this purpose, and includes a schedule of agreed actions.
+A written plan should be prepared for this purpose, and should include a schedule of agreed actions.
 Opportunities for impact mitigation will occur throughout the project cycle.